purescript-halogen/purescript-halogen/docs/5 - Parent and child components.md

 Changing the slot address value will cause the original component to be destroyed and a new one will be initialized in its place with a fresh state.

-Changing input values will be covered in a moment, after querying.
+Changing input values will be covered later in this chapter.

 ## Querying